Ice Bulletins (and Warnings) and Iceberg Bulletins

-To view the latest bulletins, please visit our "Product Search" page.
+To view the latest bulletins, click on the “Latest” links in the tables below, or use our "Product Search" application.

 These daily forecasts describe the ice edge using latitude and longitude coordinates and for each marine area, the total ice concentration, the predominant ice stage of development and the concentration of the oldest ice type.
 Warnings are issued as appropriate.
 The forecasts are valid from the time of issue until the end of the following day (so for a period of 24 to 48 hours).